Sidney Rice: 2009 Pro Bowl season

-Coming off a bye week in the first round of the playoffs, Rice and the Vikings played host to the NFC East champions Dallas Cowboys in the NFC Divisional Playoffs at the Metrodome.
-Rice played exceptionally well against the Cowboys, catching six passes from Brett Favre for 141 yards and 3 touchdowns, with a long of 47 yards.
+Coming off a bye week in the first round of the playoffs, Rice and the Vikings played host to the NFC East champions Dallas Cowboys in the NFC Divisional Round of the playoffs at the Metrodome.
+Rice played exceptionally well against the Cowboys, catching six passes from Brett Favre for 141 yards and three touchdowns.

 Hip surgery and 2010 season

-Rice suffered a hip injury in the 2009-10 season's NFC Championship game against the Saints.
+Rice suffered a hip injury in the previous season's NFC Championship against the Saints.
 He was supposed to have surgery in the off-season during the spring to repair it.
 He did not go through with it during the off-season, fearing its effect on his performance.
-On Monday August 23, 2010, three weeks into the next season's training camp, he decided to go through with the surgery and was unable to play with the Vikings until November.
+On Monday, August 23, 2010, three weeks into the next season's training camp, he decided to go through with the surgery and was unable to play with the Vikings until November.
 Rice underwent a "pick" procedure similar to microfracture knee surgery to repair joint cartilage damage.
 Doctors poked holes in the hip bone, making it bleed to generate cells that would reconstitute themselves as replacement fibrocartilage to fill the damaged gap.
 To compensate, the Vikings signed free agent wide receiver Javon Walker, whom Brett Favre played with in Green Bay, as well as trade for wide receiver Greg Camarillo, formerly of the Miami Dolphins.
-The Vikings also traded for wide receiver Randy Moss from New England, whom they released after four games.
-Sidney Rice was activated from the physically unable to perform (PUP) list and made his 2010 season debut on November 21 against the Green Bay Packers in the Metrodome with 3 catches for 56 yards.
-In a game against the Chicago Bears on Dec.
-2010, Rice caught Favre's 6,300th completion, the final one of his career.
-Rice went on to have a major role in the Vikings' late-season victories over the Buffalo Bills and Philadelphia Eagles before sustaining a concussion during the Eagles game.
+The Vikings traded for wide receiver Randy Moss from New England, whom they released after four games.
+Sidney Rice was activated from the physically unable to perform (PUP) list.
+He made his 2010 season debut on November 21 against the Green Bay Packers in the Metrodome with three catches for 56 yards.
+Rice went on to have a role in the Vikings' late-season victory over the Buffalo Bills, with 105 receiving yards and two touchdowns, and before sustaining a concussion during Philadelphia Eagles game.
 This left him unable to play in the season finale, a loss against the Detroit Lions.
-The Vikings did not re-sign Rice for the 2011 season, having used their franchise tag on linebacker Chad Greenway.
+He finished the 2010 season with 17 receptions for 280 receiving yards and two receiving touchdowns in six games.

 Seattle Seahawks

+2011 season

 After the lifting of the NFL lockout, Rice agreed to terms on a five-year, $41 million contract with the Seattle Seahawks.
-The contract guaranteed Rice $18 million over its duration.
+The contract guaranteed Rice $18.5 million over its duration.
 He was reunited in Seattle with offensive coordinator Darrell Bevell and quarterback Tarvaris Jackson, a member of the Vikings during Rice's tenure there.

 Rice was placed on injured reserve on November 30, 2011.
+In the 2011 season, Rice finished with 32 receptions for 484 receiving yards and two receiving touchdowns in nine games.
+He had two games going over the 100-yard mark on the season.